Starting a 3-Day Water Fast: What to Expect, Why It Matters

 Day 1:

-On a purely physical level, the first day obviously feels the same as it does on a one-day fast (described in greater detail here): as you slowly exhaust your reserves of carbohydrates, which are stored as glycogen mostly in the liver, as well as in the tissue surrounding your muscles.
+On a purely physical level, the first day obviously feels the same as it does on a 24 hour fast (described in greater detail here).
+During this period you slowly exhaust your reserves of carbohydrates, which are stored as glycogen mostly in the liver as well as in the tissue surrounding your muscles.
 Psychologically, though, if you already have experience in surviving one day without food, you should feel much more comfortable.
 Surviving three days without food is simply an extension of this, and so hopefully you’ll be freer to concentrate on the physical changes taking place inside your body.
 You may indeed find yourself facing your ego over these three days, but it’s more likely to take the form of facing your addictions to food rather than facing your ego’s existential fear for survival (as can happen the first time you fast for 24 hours).

 Day 2:

-Although all cells across the body contribute amino acids towards gluconeogenesis, it’s true that muscle cells generally store more amino acids than other types of cells.
+Although all cells across the body contribute the amino acids necessary for gluconeogenesis, it’s true that muscle cells generally store more amino acids than other types of cells.
 But don’t worry: contrary to a lot of well intentioned but misinformed information out there on the internet, this doesn’t mean that you’re going to lose any significant muscle mass.
-Rather, we’re only talking about the loss of amino acids – not the actual autophagy of muscle cells themselves.
-Besides this, once your body has started to perfect ketosis in the coming days, the continued need to metabolise proteins becomes increasingly minimal.
+Rather, we’re talking about the loss of only amino acids – not the actual autophagy of whole muscle cells.
+And in any case, once your body has started to perfect ketosis in the days ahead, the continued need to metabolise proteins becomes increasingly minimal.

 In the meantime, you’ll probably continue to feel low on energy.
 Your muscles may ache, especially in your legs and glutes.
 Headaches are also common, both from low blood sugar and lack of energy, as well as from the beginnings of detoxification.
 Dull aches around the lower back are also common, as your kidneys and lymphatic system start to work overtime, flushing out the first toxins from your fat cells as well as the extra acids caused by metabolising protein.
 All of this can be enough to elicit nausea as well.
 In the face of such detox symptoms, make sure you’re drinking enough: at least a quart/litre or two per day.
 There is no fixed minimal limit to drink.
 This depends mostly on a person’s level of toxicity.
 The higher the toxicity, the more you’ll have to drink.
 Many people drink 3-4 quarts/litres a day.